 ThermalTake is a company that continuously manufactures refrigeration plants along with other products it manufactures (packages, water cooling kits, etc.).
 Recently, the company has increased the pace and released a wide range of cooling systems, the most recent of which is the Extreme Volcano 12, Criticism.

-The heat sink is the last word in the air cooling field for K7 processors (at least as much as Tt has to offer) and boasts a three-stroke fan (which, according to the company, avoids air turbulence and optimizes cooling) and a massive copper body, The hottest.
+The heatsink in question is the latest in air cooling for K7 processors (at least from what Tt has to offer) and boasts a three-blade fan (a structure which, according to the company, prevents air vortices and streamlines cooling) and a massive copper body, which should address the heaviest overclockers and processors The hottest.

 The new review by Omri Fima comes to examine whether ThermalTake's new product meets the expectations that the company has built for itself in light of its record in manufacturing refrigeration units, and whether it is a worthwhile purchase for those who are looking for quiet, not very animal cooling.